 The recommendation was made based on evidence that protection against the virus "could diminish in the months ahead, especially among those who are at higher risk or were vaccinated during the earlier phases of the vaccination rollout," according to the CDC.

 There are a small number of cases in which people who are fully vaccinated do contract COVID-19.
 But for those patients, the symptoms will look more like a common cold or bronchitis and won’t become severe.

 “For severe disease, hospitalization, pneumonia, deaths, and so forth - at this point - the vaccines are holding up extremely well," Dr. Walsh said.
 Of the 166 million people in the US who are fully vaccinated there have only been 8,000 COVID related hospitalizations, and many have been asymptomatic or very mild and not thought to be the reason for hospitalization.
 Data just reported by the New York State Department of Health indicates that vaccine efficacy against hospitalization remains above 90 percent in vaccinated persons.

-On September 23, 2021, the FDA issued an amended emergency use authorization, allowing for certain people who have been fully vaccinated for a period of six months to be deemed eligible for a booster shot of the COVID-19 vaccine.
-A person is fully vaccinated two weeks after their second dose of the Pfizer-BioNTech vaccine was administered.
+The CDC has authorized the Pfizer-BioNTech COVID-19 vaccine to be used as a booster shot for all individuals ages 12 and older who have been fully vaccinated for a period of five months.
+A person is fully vaccinated two weeks after their second dose of the vaccine was administered.